 The Hendersonville wineries are also pretty close to each other.
 I recommend either having a designated driver or staying nearby and Uber’ing to see them all.
 In the fall, we like to visit an apple orchard, head to Burntshirt for a glass or two of wine, and order GrubHub delivery from Joey’s NY Bagels for lunch.

-We are wine club members at Burtnshirt Vineyards, and we love their Hendersonville location.
-We have yet to visit the Burntshirt Tasting Room & Bistro at Chimney Rock.
+We are wine club members at Burtnshirt Vineyards, and we love their Hendersonville and Chimney Rock locations.

 Did I mention that Burntshirt Vineyards adorns their trees with hanging wine bottles?
 Plus, they have a nifty little gift shop and offer wine tours.
 We own all sorts of fun things from Burntshirt that aren’t just wine: wind chimes, terracotta watering cones, a cat face mask…